trilogy-group/contently-weather-app/README.md

-# JavaScript Homework

-To complete this homework, you will work on a simple weather app in JavaScript.
-Our expectation is that you timebox the effort to 1 to 4 hours.
-You may work on any of the stories in the list below, but you are not expected to complete them all.
-Code quality is more important than quantity, we are more interested in how you approach the problems than how many you solve.
-Some of the user stories are ambiguous, there are many acceptable solutions, use your judgement.

-You may be asked to explain your work and pair with a Contently engineer to further enhance the app.

-To submit your homework, please update this README with information about which stories you completed, and submit the features as a pull request.
-The engineering team will provide feedback via a code review.

-## User stories to implement
+## Completed User Stories
+>User can search for weather by city name.
+Search will request both current weather and 5 day forecast at the same time.
+Default view is current weather; however, user can easily switch between current weather and forecast views.

 - [ ] As a user, I would like to search for the current weather in my area
 - [ ] As a user, I would like to see the 5-day forecast

+>City name is added to the URL path upon search.
+When the App mounts, it checks for a city name in the URL path and gets weather on load.
+This allows the URL to be shared and have the recipient see the weather.

 - [ ] As a user, I would like to share the URL of the weather in my area and see the results

+> Buttons in the header allow user to switch between Celsuis and Fahrenheit.
+This works by swapping the units in the API calls between imperial and metric, and resending the HTTP requests.

-- [ ] As a user, I would like to toggle between celsius and fahrenheit
+- [ ] As a user, I would like to toggle between Celsius and Fahrenheit

 ## Getting started
 Install the dependencies.

 ```bash